 Mac shows the username, profile pictures and prompt a password whenever you login to your computer.
-This username is shown in most of the places and the Mac will also create home directory from the admin username.
+This username is shown in most of the places and Mac will also create home directory from the admin username.
 Besides this username your Mac will have a computer name which will be used for many purposes.
 In this article let us explain how to change the computer name of your Mac.

 Where My Computer Name is Shown?

 Your computer name will be shown to anyone try to find on you on the network.
 This is a local hostname for identifying your computer on your network.
 For example, if you have enabled device tracking with Find iPhone app on your iPhone then it will show the computer name of your Mac.